danforthcenter/plantcv/docs/analyze_spectral.md

 ## Analyze Spectral Values

-This function calculates the reflectance intensity of each pixel associated with a hyperspectral datacube and writes the values out to a file.
+This function calculates the reflectance frequencies associated with a hyperspectral datacube and writes the values out as observations to get saved out.
 Can also print out a histogram of reflectance intensity.

 **plantcv.hyperspectral.analyze_spectral**(*array, mask, histplot=False*)